jross765/JGnuCashLibNTools/README.md

 3) Clone this repository.

 4) Check out the latest version tag.
-In this case: `V_1_6_0`.
+In this case: `V_1_7_0`.

-   The author has, in the course of his professional career, met plenty of self-appointed super-pro developers who do not seem to understand the concept of version tags and configuration management, so please bear with him...
+      The author has, in the course of his professional career, met plenty of self-appointed super-pro developers who do not seem to understand the concept of version tags and configuration management, so please bear with him for telling you the seemlingly obvious...

 5) Compile the sources:

       a) Adapt the path to your local repository in *all* pom.xml files (search for "`schnorxolib-base-systemPath`").
       b) Type:

         `$ ./build.sh`